Leodelson/Most-Trending-Box-Office-Movies-2000-2024-Revenue-Insights/README.md

 📌 Key Insight: The U.S. is the dominant force in global movie revenue, contributing the most to the worldwide box office.

-## Top 6 Movie Genre by Foreign Revenue
+## Top 6 Movie Genre by Foreign Revenue:
 ![Top 6 Movie Genre by Foreign Revenue](https://github.com/user-attachments/assets/f84a76df-605a-4180-9daa-070f9fb4b1b2)